davidgenn/HttpReplayingProxy/README.md

 # HttpReplayingProxy
 ## Introduction
-The HttpReplayingProxy is a library that allows you to mock HTTP requests with realistic responses.
+The HttpReplayingProxy is a library that allows you to mock HTTP requests with pre-recorded responses and then keep these responses uptodate.

 HttpReplayingProxy is a webapp that can proxy calls to the 'real' URL and cache the results in a directory.